OpenVidu/openvidu-loadtest/README.md

 ![Load test architecture](resources/diagram.png)

-* [**Browser-emulator**](#browser-emulator): Worker service that emulates a browser capable of connecting to an OpenVidu session and sending and receiving WebRTC media using openvidu-browser library.
+* [**Browser-emulator**](#browser-emulator): Worker service that **is able to start and launch real containerized Chrome browsers** using Docker and Selenium and **emulate browsers** capable of connecting to an OpenVidu session and sending and receiving WebRTC media provided by [node-webrtc library](https://github.com/node-webrtc/node-webrtc) using openvidu-browser library.
 It is implemented in NodeJS and controlled with a REST protocol.
-WebRTC stack is provided by [node-webrtc library](https://github.com/node-webrtc/node-webrtc).
 * [**Load Test**](#load-test): Controller service in charge of the coordination of the browser-emulator workers.
-It read the load test scenario from a file and control the browser-emulator workers to simulate participants loading OpenVidu platform.
+It read the load test scenario from a file and control the browser-emulator workers to connect participants loading OpenVidu platform.

 ## **Usage Instructions**